Do you want to learn more about Travel Photography and take better photos?

 It’s a complicated question to answer.
 Each person is unique, with their own set of preferences and criteria that it’s virtually impossible to say this or that camera is the best for travel photography.

 - Read my page: Best Travel Photography Gear.

 People use photography software for many reasons.
 In most cases, they use it to improve the pictures, increasing brightness, adding color, balancing tones.
-Stuff like that.
 But there are other functions to be explored in the universe of photography software.
-Let’s have a look.

 In the age of analog photography, all we had to do was handle our film to be developed and pick it up a few hours later.
 What most people don’t know is that besides the chemical process of developing and printing, the person working at the lab did a lot of what we do today at home with software.
 Meaning, he worked to get the best possible result based on the initial product.

 Those who take photography more seriously, and all professional photographers, digitally alter and edit their photos on a computer.
 It’s a work done in various degrees, from subtle changes in contrast and brightness to more complex operations to obtain the desired color balance and HDR (High Dynamic Range) effects.

 Image editing software offers a wide range of possibilities.
 In addition to fine-tuning, you can actually manipulate images by removing unwanted elements like the tiny dust specks caused by dust in the sensor or more drastically removing real objects we don’t want to see in the photo.

 That raises the almost philosophical question of what is legitimate to do with software and continues to call “photography” to the end product.
 From time to time, there’s a new controversy where people accuse famous photographers of creating more on the computer than on the ground.
 It’s a never-ending discussion, and maybe each person should do as they wish and enjoy photography.